Sawa Suzuki

-Sawa Yoshikawa (吉川 砂羽, Yoshikawa Sawa), better known by her stage name Sawa Suzuki (鈴木 砂羽, Suzuki Sawa), is a Japanese actress represented by the talent agency Horipro.
+Sawa Yoshikawa (吉川 砂羽, Yoshikawa Sawa), better known by her stage name Sawa Suzuki (鈴木 砂羽, Suzuki Sawa), is a Japanese actress represented by the talent agency Monday.

 Biography

 After dropping out of the Joshibi University of Art and Design Junior College, Suzuki became a research student at Bungakuza.

 In 1994, after her institute graduation, she starred in her debut film, Ai no Shinsekai, alongside Reiko Kataoka.
 The film's director, Kinema Junpo, won the 37th Blue Ribbon Rookie Award and the Sponichi Newcomer Award in the Grand Prix of the Mainichi Film Award.

 Suzuki married the actor Sumihiro Yoshikawa on October 5, 2011, but they divorced in August 2015.

 In 2012, she released her first essay, Joyū Geki-ba, from Wanibooks.